 You can make the most of your time on campus between formal teaching times with our 24/7 library or be inspired to study in our historic Victorian Reading Room or outside within our 135-acre woodland.
 There are plenty of places to relax, have a cup of coffee or a snack or simply meet with friends.
 Our cafes are open throughout the day, with some open early morning and into the evening.

 Our sports centre and fitness suite is open to all our students, and a range of exercise classes take place throughout the day and evening.

-Students make new friends across their university life, not just in Halls.
+Students make new friends throughout their university life, not just in Halls.
 You may meet fellow students with similar interests on your course, in one of our societies or clubs, or even a fellow commuter.

 Many of our students take on a part-time job on campus, for example, as a Student Ambassador or in one of our cafes, many of which have opportunities to work just in the daytime.